What is Retinopathy?

 Retinopathy is a hereditary condition.
 A marker associated with retinopathy was identified by Finnish researchers and a marker test was developed at Genoscoper.
 While it is unknown if multiple genetic mutations cause retinopathy one mutation that does has been identified by the Animal Health Trust.
 This mutations mode of inheritance is autosomal recessive and makes the dog very likely to develop retinopathy at some point in its life time, although at what age this would happen it if does is impossible to tell.
 So for a dog to be affected by this mutation it must inherit a copy of the gene from both parents.

 What are breeders doing about Retinopathy?

 Originally breeders had to solely rely on pedigree research and eye testing to try to avoid breeding two dogs very likely to produce affected puppies.
-However now with the introduction of the two new tests breeders have the option to use this to further help lower the risk of puppies developing retinopathy.
-Below is information on all tests.
+However the researchers at the Animal Health Trust found a mutation that they believe is a good candidate to cause retinopathy and produced a DNA test for this mutation.
+Although this mutation does not account for every case of retinopathy in the breed.
+With the introduction of the DNA test breeders have the option to use this to further help lower the risk of puppies developing retinopathy.
+Below is information on the tests.

-Animal Health Trust Retinopathy DNA Test: This mutations mode of inheritance is autosomal recessive, so for a dog to be affected by this mutation it must inherit two copies of the gene, one from both parents.
-With a simple swab from the inside of a dogs cheek the AHT can check the dogs DNA for this mutation and report the results back to the owner as either ;
+Retinopathy DNA Test: This mutations mode of inheritance is autosomal recessive, so for a dog to be affected by this mutation it must inherit two copies of the gene, one from both parents.
+With a simple swab from the inside of a dogs cheek the lab can check the dogs DNA for this mutation and report the results back to the owner as either ;